Progress DNDI-6148, an oxaborole compound, through clinical development for the treatment of leishmaniasis

 updated 15 Feb 2023

 DNDi’s screening of Anacor’s library of drug compounds from the oxaborole class, followed by focused medicinal chemistry efforts, led to the discovery of a number of analogues showing efficacy in animal models of Chagas disease, leishmaniasis, and sleeping sickness.

-One of these compounds, acoziborole, is currently progressing through Phase II/III trials for sleeping sickness.
+One of these compounds, acoziborole, has completed a Phase II/III trials for sleeping sickness.
 An analogue compound, DNDI-6148, emerged as a promising lead candidate and was shown to be effective against Leishmania strains in various in vitro and in vivo studies.
 In late 2018, the decision was made to progress DNDI-6148 to a first-in-human Phase I single ascending dose study in healthy volunteers.